 You’ll be able to pick which package that will suit your entertainment for the night.
 We chose the one with free ice cream, coffee, and milo.
 After dancing and singing like crazy, I felt tired and sleepy.
 My hangover has already hit my head.
 Argh..
 I need rest.
 We still had 2 and a half hours to rest so we took advantage of their soft sofa and had a nap.
 Clearly, these girls know how to party.

 Chased the Tokyo tower in the streets, she’s so pretty.
 We spent quite a lot of time taking photos of Tokyo Tower.
 Rainbow Bridge is pretty majestic too, very peaceful to look at.

-Then inside Diver City Tokyo’s we ate Takoyaki and Tempura something (i dunno/forgot what that is)
+Then inside Diver City Tokyo we ate Takoyaki and Tempura something (i dunno/forgot what that is)

 If you have a planned travelling somewhere soon, just make sure your itinerary includes a day or two for relaxation.
 There’s really no better place that I could think of for us to stay in Japan during autumn and winter than Takaragawa Inn.
 Experience the traditional Japanese way of living in Takaragawa Onsen, Minakami (http://www.takaragawa.com/english.html).
 And yes, Maine found this hidden gem deep in the mountains.
-While on the train travelling deep into the mountain, there have been a few magical tunnels we passed through, which made me think, is this the one that inspired Miyaki’s films?”
+While on the train travelling deep into the mountain, there were a few magical tunnels we passed through, which made me think, is this the one that inspired Miyaki’s films?”
 I’m pretty sure it is.
-This travel does give me so much Ghibli feels.
+This trip gives me so much Ghibli feels.
 It really works up your imagination.